Last Updated:

 • Complex genetic, metabolic and/or liver or multiple congenital anomalies, including Trisomy 21.

-Be aware that eligible children who are undergoing the 3-dose Comirnaty 3mcg maroon cap (6 months to 4 years) vaccine schedule will progress to a Comirnaty 10mcg XBB.1.5 blue cap vaccine for subsequent dose(s) should they turn 5 years during their course.
-Click here for more information on the Comirnaty 3mcg maroon cap vaccine.
+Be aware that eligible children turning 5 years who are undergoing the 3-dose Comirnaty 3mcg maroon cap (6 months to 4 years) will complete their course with a Comirnaty 3mcg dose.
+Click here for more information on the Comirnaty 3mcg XBB.1.5 maroon cap vaccine.

 Storage and preparation